CloCkWeRX/home-assistant-openfarm/README.md

-# OpenPlantbook integration for Home Assistant
+# OpenFarm integration for Home Assistant

-This integration allows fetching plants information from and uploading plant sensors' data to OpenPlantBook.
+This integration allows fetching plants information from OpenFarm.
-It creates a few service calls in Home Assistant to interact with [OpenPlantbook API](https://open.plantbook.io/) which
+It creates a few service calls in Home Assistant to interact with [OpenFarm API](https://github.com/openfarmcc/OpenFarm/wiki) which
 are:

 * Search plant
 * Get plant details
-* Upload plants sensors data

 This is used as a base for the sister-integration https://github.com/Olen/homeassistant-plant which utilizes this API to add threshold values for such as moisture, temperature, conductivity etc. based on the plant species.